5 Best RN to BSN Programs in Iowa (Online & Campus) – 2023 Rankings

 • Nursing graduates of the college are providing competent patient care in prominent healthcare systems such as Genesis Health system, Mayo Clinic Health System, Baylor University and Rush University Medical Center.

-Update on Iowa’s Push for 80 Percent BSN by 2020
+Update on Iowa’s Push for 80 Percent BSN

 In an effort to promote better patient care and more positive overall outcomes, the Institute of Medicine (IOM) has challenged the healthcare industry to have at least 80% of its RNs educated at the BSN level or above by 2020.
 The Iowa Center for Nursing Workforce’s annual plan